dskline/dskline-blog/content/posts/2020-06-10-blogging-with-gatsby-lumen-and-netlify-cms-part-2.md

 # Conclusion

 I hope this post helps more developers get started making their own blogs.
-If you've discovered any other cool tricks with this workflow, leave me a comment
+If you've discovered any other cool tricks with this workflow, leave me a comment below.